 Community Assembly

-The final event of the project gathers over two hundred people, sharing the outputs and learning from the pilot with representatives of public, commercial and independent media from across Europe, journalists, experts in migration and inclusion, media & fake news analysts.
+The final event of the project gathered over two hundred people, shared the outputs and learning from the pilot with representatives of public, commercial and independent media from across Europe, journalists, experts in migration and inclusion, media & fake news analysts.
 The project Re:Framing Migrants in the European Media has brought together mediamakers with a migrant background to develop tools and new forms of media that challenge inequalities in the media sphere.
-The project is launching a magazine called “SHIFT!
-Actions for Migrating Perspectives” and inviting journalists, mediamakers, and media activists to join a community assembly to share experiences and initiatives, participate in interactive breakout sessions, TikTok challenge, anti-racist meme battle, and learn from the first decolonized newsroom’s hands-on experiences.
+The project has launched a magazine called “SHIFT!
+Actions for Migrating Perspectives” and invited journalists, mediamakers, and media activists to join a community assembly to share experiences and initiatives, participate in interactive breakout sessions, TikTok challenge, anti-racist meme battle, and learn from the first decolonized newsroom’s hands-on experiences.
 Migrants in Europe are takin

 Mainstream media’s reporting on migration does not do justice to the lived reality of migrants in Europe.
 Migrant communities and individuals across Europe, therefore, have started their own media-initiatives, reclaiming their rights to self-representation -rather than being sidelined as subjects of the public debate.
 In the past year, the project Re:Framing migrants in European media has brought together a group of mediamakers with a migrant background.
 Together they have developed tools and new forms of media that challenge inequalities in the media sphere.